terraform-viettelidc/terraform-provider-vcloud/website/docs/d/nsxv_dnat.html.markdown

 ## Attribute Reference

-All the attributes defined in `vcd_nsxv_dnat` resource are available.
+All the attributes defined in `vcloud_nsxv_dnat` resource are available.